Before arriving to the Ninoy Aquino International Airport

 Connecting flights can be stressful if Customs & Border Patrol held you up?

-You will need to find a wall full of computer monitors and look for departing flight.
+You will need to find a wall full of computer monitors and look for a departing flight.

 Look at your ticket and see the airline name and flight number to identify which gate you must go to?